Rambam Mesivta

 Rav Zev Meir Friedman serves as Rosh HaMesivta and Rabbi Yotav Eliach (author of Judaism, Zionism, and the Land of Israel) serves as Principal.
+Eliach is the son of former David Eliach (former principal of Yeshiva of Flatbush High School) and Yaffa Eliach (noted historian and author).

 History

-Rambam Mesivta was founded in 1991.
+Rambam Mesivta was founded in 1992.

-In 2006 Rambam Mesivta entered into a partnership with longtime rival HAFTR High School, called the Torah Institute.
+In 2006 Rambam Mesivta entered into a partnership with longtime rival HAFTR High School, called the "Torah Institute".
 This move was intended to pool resources and to raise the standard of religious education in HAFTR and secular education in Rambam.
 It also helped create Rambam's sister school, the now-defunct Midreshet Shalhevet.
-This deal ended partially as a result of the 2008 financial crisis and was due to a large deficit Shalhevet created.
+This deal ended partially due to the 2008 financial crisis and was due to a large deficit Shalhevet created.
 This was a result of increased distribution of need-based scholarships.
 In the end, HAFTR refused to fund the deficit thus ending the deal.
 Shalhevet though was able to cover the deficit through a fundraising campaign and was able to remain open.

-In 2020 due in part to the COVID-19 Pandemic, the sister school Shalhevet was forced to close permanently.
+In 2020 due in part to the COVID-19 pandemic, the sister school Shalhevet was forced to close permanently.

 In the fall of 2022, just after the beginning of the school year, Rambam Mesivta moved to a newly built facility in Inwood.
-The new facility though, significantly bigger than the previous one, wasn’t designed to accommodate additional students.

 Awards and recognitions

-Rambam Mesivta was honored with the National Blue Ribbon School Award of Excellence in 2015 & 2022 for its high scholastic performance, as measured by SAT and other standardized tests.
-Rambam was the second Yeshiva on Long Island to have ever been honored with this prestigious award.
-Out of a possible 133,00 public, private, and parochial schools that could apply for the award, only 39 Jewish, yeshivas, or community schools have qualified to date.
+Rambam Mesivta was honored with the National Blue Ribbon School Award of Excellence in 2015 and 2021 for its high scholastic performance, as measured by SAT scores and other standardized tests, as well as its incredibly high level of daily attendance and nearly 100% graduation rate.

+Rambam was the second yeshiva on Long Island to have ever been honored with this prestigious award and the only one in the state to win it twice.
+Out of a possible 13,300 public, private, and parochial schools that could apply for the award, only 39 Jewish, yeshivas, or community schools have qualified to date.